 Q: I’m worried my story falls in-between or only marginally within these genres.

 A: We welcome work that is unclassifiable or falls in-between the established bounds of science fiction, fantasy or horror.
 Indeed, the judges have a very broad definition of these genres.
 For example, a horror story may include overt supernatural or visceral elements to achieve an intended effect.
-Or, it may be purely psychological horror, without any overt or visceral horror elements.
-If in doubt, query us at email@example.com.
+Or, it may be purely psychological horror, without any overt supernatural or visceral horror elements.
+If in doubt, query us at firstname.lastname@example.org.

 Q: My story is very adult in tone or explicit in content, is it eligible for entry?